Drought and Decreasing Support

 Amira worked in agriculture while attending school, but the village’s conditions, its climate, and the economic and political situations forced her to move to the city for work.
 “We felt a significant difference between living in the village and the city after being landowners and farmers,” says Amira.

-report released by the organization ‘Women for Climate Justice International’ titled ‘Even Climate Change Discriminates Against Women,’ indicates that the impact of climate change and its consequences on women may be up to fourteen times greater than that of men.
+A report released by the organization ‘Women for Climate Justice International’ titled ‘Even Climate Change Discriminates Against Women,’ indicates that the impact of climate change and its consequences on women may be up to fourteen times greater than that of men.

 Due to the Syrian government’s compulsory military service for men, many young men in the village had to make difficult decisions, with their options being either migrating or staying in the village without jobs.
 However, some young men chose to work in the city and reached it by smuggling through agricultural lands, covering a distance of 35 km round trip from neighboring villages instead of the original 14 km between the village and the city of Qamishli.